0xfffcf/lyrify/README.md

 > # Why?

 * I made this project to learn more about api with nextjs.
+It is far frome being perfect too.
 * It doesn't have a great UI design for the reason above.

 <br/>